 - Why you need an editorial calendar

-It only took me about 5 minutes to come up with 10 ideas.
+I spent about 5 minutes brainstorming and came up with 10 ideas.
 Focusing on the category gave me a starting place, which made it easier to generate ideas for blog topics quickly.

 Step 3 – Rinse and Repeat As Needed

-One of the best things about this technique is that you can repeat it whenever you need a new batch of blog post ideas.
-Whenever you run out of ideas, come back to this brainstorming technique.
-It will be easy to come up with fresh blog post topics for every category on your blog.
+You can repeat this technique whenever you need a new batch of blog post ideas.
+Any time you run out of ideas, come back to this brainstorming technique.
+You’ll find it easy to come up with fresh blog post topics for every category on your blog.
 And since you’re focusing on coming up with ideas for each category, no area of your blog will be neglected over the coming weeks.

 And here’s a little extra tip.
 Whenever you’re considering adding another category or sub-category to your blog, go through the same exercise.

 This will do two important things for you.
-First of all, you will be able to quickly tell if the new category is viable.
-If you can’t easily come up with 10 topic ideas, it’s probably not worth adding the new category to your site.
+First of all, you will be able to quickly assess the viability of a potential category If you can’t easily come up with 10 topic ideas, it’s probably not worth adding the new category to your site.
 Just file the posts you had in mind under an existing category.